hvh-guide/hvh-guide/docs/frequently-asked-questions.md

 ## How to get shards?

-You can get hero shards more reliably through Faction Wars by using that hero to succuessfully clear a stage.
+You can get hero shards more reliably through Faction Wars by using that hero to successfully clear a stage.

 Shards are also obtained from opening the rune portal although this is RNG based.